 No, he got everybody to give because America was taken advantage of for all of these years.

-Now he was fighting our allies, and he was fighting Canada and Mexico and fighting NATO.
+Now, he was fighting our allies and he was fighting Canada and Mexico and fighting NATO.

 And yeah, and what did he do?

-Because we've been taken care of all of these years.
+He ended up costing us less money because we've been taken care of all of these years.

-By the way, and the fact that the Republicans, Mitch McConnell says we'll deal with health care after 2020, that's so pathetic.
+By the way, and the fact that the Republicans, Mitch McConnell, says we'll deal with healthcare after 2020, that's so pathetic.

 I don't get it.

-You know, have they not learned anything that if you want to win politically, go fight for what you promise.
+You know, have they not learned anything that if you want to win politically, go fight for what you promise?

 Betsy McCoy has a great column out on Town Hall.

-Now she was the one that carried Obamacare around with her everywhere, and And I mean, she knew it backwards and forwards.
+Now, she was the one that carried Obamacare around with her everywhere.

-And she is pointing out, despite conventional wisdom, kind of like with the immigration issue, and the president's plan to replace Obama, he's already doing it.
+And she is pointing out, despite conventional wisdom, kind of like with the immigration issue and the president's plan to replace Obama, he's already doing it.

-And she points out that you know they're attacking the president's plan to repeal, replace Obamacare, claiming it will sucker punch consumers, which is a lie because millions lost their plans and doctors and they're paying a lot more.
+And she points out that, you know, they're attacking the president's plan to repeal, replace Obamacare, claiming it will sucker punch consumers, which is a lie because millions lost their plans and doctors and they're paying a lot more.

 But the president is actually implementing now as many changes as he can do by himself, as usual, that are making the healthcare system better, including getting rid of the individual mandate that was so bad.